When you are thinking about working from home and making money online, what do you think about?

 It kind of goes without saying, but in order to be a proofreader and to be hired as one, you need to be good at editing and spotting mistakes easily.

-In order to pass the tests, it’s recommended that you know of the Chicago Manual of Style, and AP style – for which there are lots of free resources online if you are unfamiliar with them.
+In order to pass the tests, it’s recommended that you know of the Chicago Manual of Style and the AP Stylebook– for which there are lots of free resources online if you are unfamiliar with them.

 Is Proofreading a Career?